-The Mass In Slow Motion is a series on the Mass explaining the meaning and history of what we do each Sunday.
+This is a series on the Mass explaining the meaning and history of what we do each Sunday.
 This series of flyers is an attempt to add insight and understanding to our celebration of the Sacred Liturgy.
+You are also invited to learn more by attending Sunday School classes for adults which take place in the school cafeteria each Sunday from 9:45 am. to 10:45 am.

-This series will follow the Mass in order beginning with The Gathering Rite through The Final Blessing and Dismissal, approximately 25 volumes.
-Previous editions are available via the rectory office or our website: www.hcscchurch.org.
+This series will follow the Mass in order.

 The Eucharistic Prayer, a prayer of thanksgiving and sanctification is the center and high point of the entire Mass.
 In an introductory dialogue (called The Preface) the priest invites the people to lift their hearts to God in prayer and thanksgiving.
-He unites them with himself in the prayer and addresses in their name to the Father through Jesus Christ.
+He unites them with himself in the prayer and addresses calls on the Father through Jesus Christ.